hypo69/hypo/docs/gemini/out/en/explainer/src/suppliers/aliexpress/campaign/_pytest/test_ali_campaign_editor_jupyter_widgets.md

 **Variables:**

-- `MODE = 'dev'`:  A constant string, probably used for configuration or debugging.
+- ``:  A constant string, probably used for configuration or debugging.

 **Potential Errors/Improvements:**